scikit-hep/uproot5/docs-sphinx/basic.rst

 Inspecting a TBranches of a TTree
 ---------------------------------

-:py:class:`~uproot.behaviors.TTree.TTree`, with the lists of :py:class:`~uproot.behaviors.TBranch.TBranch` it contains, are Uproot's most important "overloaded behaviors."
-Like :py:class:`~uproot.reading.ReadOnlyDirectory`, a TTree is a `Mapping <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`__, though it maps TBranch names to the (already read) :py:class:`~uproot.behaviors.TBranch.TBranch` objects it contains.
-Since TBranches can contain more TBranches, both of these are subclasses of a general :py:class:`~uproot.behaviors.TBranch.HasBranches`.
+:doc:`uproot.behaviors.TTree.TTree`, with the lists of :doc:`uproot.behaviors.TBranch.TBranch` it contains, are Uproot's most important "overloaded behaviors."
+Like :doc:`uproot.reading.ReadOnlyDirectory`, a TTree is a `Mapping <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`__, though it maps TBranch names to the (already read) :doc:`uproot.behaviors.TBranch.TBranch` objects it contains.
+Since TBranches can contain more TBranches, both of these are subclasses of a general :doc:`uproot.behaviors.TBranch.HasBranches`.

 .. code-block:: python